pedro-moreira-ibm/bob-workshop/lab2/README.md

 ## 1.1: Extract and open the project

-Extract the provided ZIP file and open the project folder in IBM Bob.
+Extract the provided ZIP file and open that extracted folder in IBM Bob before starting the exercise.

 ```text
 lab2-existing-app